sacarlson/stellar_utility/multi-sign-server/readme.md

 ##get_buy_offers: look up all buy offers made with this issuer and with this asset name
   * Values sent:
-    * issuer: stellar address of the issuer of the asset in this search, if set to "any" will search through all issures on this asset
+    * issuer: stellar address of the issuer of the asset in this search, if set to "any" or empty string will search through all issures on this asset
-    * asset: example USD, if set to "any" will search through all assets on this issuer
+    * asset: example USD, if set to "any" or empty string will search through all assets on this issuer
     * limit: limit of the number of offers listed in the stellar-core database max is 10
     * sort:  sort output assending "ASC" or sort desending "DESC"
     * offset: start output from index X, this is used to page through output that has more than 10 elements that is max output